 Some visual inspections may be delegated by the QSP to an individual that has received training as described in the discharger’s site personnel roles and responsibilities in this General Permit.

-3. Non-Visible Pollutant Monitoring
+I.Q.3.
+Non-Visible Pollutant Monitoring

 This General Permit requires that all dischargers develop a sampling and analysis strategy for monitoring pollutants that are not visually detectable in stormwater.
 Some monitoring may be delegated by the QSP to an individual that has received training as described in the discharger’s site personnel roles and responsibilities in this General Permit.
 Monitoring for non-visible pollutants is required at any site when the exposure of construction materials occurs and where a potential discharge can cause or contribute to an exceedance of a water quality objective or standard.
 Pollutants found in materials used in large quantities at construction sites throughout California and exposed throughout the rainy season, such as cement, fly ash, and other recycled materials or by-products of combustion are a significant concern for construction discharges.
 The water quality standards that apply to these materials will depend on their composition.
 Some of the more common stormwater pollutants from construction activity are not CTR pollutants.
 Examples of construction non-visible pollutants include, but are not limited to, bacteria and viruses, fertilizers or nutrients, herbicides, greases; lubricants; oils, metals, synthetic chemicals, and pesticides.